go-getopt/go-getopt/Readme-EN.md

 # Check if $1 is "push".
 If so, shift $1 and pass $@ to git-push script
 [ "$1" == "push" ] && shift && git-push "$@" && exit

-# If not, continue getopt of git command
+# If not, continue getopt git command
 ```

 go